 As licensing requirements may vary in each state in Australia, it is good to check regulations concerning licensing and workplace health and safety in your state.

 Those interested in further education can consider completing a university degree or TAFE course in business focusing on logistics and supply chain management.

 Completing a tertiary qualification will help you access more professional opportunities, such as pursuing a warehouse role in supervision or management.

 Step 5: Apply for Jobs

 There are umpteen jobs available in the warehouse industry.
 Apply only to those warehouse job that matches your skills and interests.
 If you like to work in a challenging and fast-paced environment, choose to manage a warehouse as a career option.

-On the other hand, if you prefer working independently and on the road, then a delivery driver position could be perfect.
-Once you identify the right warehouse job, search for it online using the indeed job board or use your professional network to find a suitable job vacancy.
+On the other hand, a delivery driver position could be perfect if you prefer working independently and on the road.
+Once you identify the right warehouse job, search for it online using the Indeed job board or your professional network to find a suitable job vacancy.

 When finding an opening that suits your requirements and academic record, apply for it by visiting the employer in person or posting your resume on the company website.
 Try other ways, such as online job portals, related social media groups, etc.

 8. Working Conditions For Warehouse Workers